 Age in the workplace is one decisive topic.
 Whether you have a traditional 9-to-5 job or own your own tech firm, you will almost inevitably end up working for, managing, collaborating or communicating with someone of a vastly different age than yourself.
+This gap alone can hold many challenges.

 Work does not exist in a mirrored bubble, where everyone looks and talks and thinks just like you.
 What a terrible thing that would be!